What is predictive maintenance?

 Disadvantages of predictive maintenance

-Compared with preventative maintenance, the cost of the condition monitoring equipment needed for predictive maintenance is often high.
+Compared with preventive maintenance, the cost of the condition monitoring equipment needed for predictive maintenance is often high.
 The skill level and experience required to accurately interpret condition monitoring data is also high.
 Combined, these can mean that condition monitoring has a high upfront cost.
 Some companies engage condition monitoring contractors to minimize the upfront costs of a condition monitoring program.

 Not all assets have failures that may be more cost-effectively maintained using preventative maintenance or a run-to-failure maintenance strategy.
 Judgment should be exercised when deciding if predictive maintenance is best for a particular asset.
 Techniques such as reliability-centered maintenance provide a systematic method for determining if predictive maintenance is a good choice as an asset maintenance strategy for the particular asset of interest.